 Packed with healthy pulses, tons of veggies, and smoky flavor, this soup will warm you to the core on cold days.
 And since it’s freezable and makes a TON, you can easily store the leftovers for the next time you need a quick, warm meal on a busy weeknight.
 It’s gluten- and dairy-free, too!

+Yes!
 This soup is packed with a delicious smoky flavor, both from the ham and from the smoked paprika.
 If you are making a vegetarian/vegan version of this recipe by omitting the ham, I recommend adding more smoked paprika to get that awesome flavor.
-See notes in recipe below for more about this.

 I also made sure to use fire roasted diced tomatoes.
 I almost always use them in whatever recipe I’m making that calls for canned tomatoes.
 The fire roasting gives them a smoky, deep flavor.